 Three Ways to Integrate Active Directory with Your SaaS Applications

-The inability to remove application access when a user no longer requires it can have security and business impact to your organization.
-Okta automates the end-to-end deprovisioning process including:
+The inability to remove application access when a user no longer requires it can be detrimental from an identity management standpoint, and it can have security and business impacts to your organization.
+Okta automates the end-to-end deprovisioning process for easy identity management including:

 Automated End-to-End Workflow

 User deactivation is typically triggered from a corporate identity store such as Active Directory.
 When a user is deactivated from AD, users are automatically deactivated within Okta and a deprovisioning workflow is kicked off to de-provision the user from downstream applications.